Taylorsville Church of Christ

 Paul was not condemning the Corinthians for eating a meal.
 He was rebuking them for not eating that meal the right way.
 They needed to wait patiently for one another so that none would be neglected or embarrassed.
 The fact that he said "when you come together to eat" assumes that he supported the idea of the meal, but they were to "wait for one another" before they partook of it.

 The Lord's Supper was instituted in the context of a meal.
 "Now as they were eating, Jesus took bread..."
 (Matthew 26:26, emp. mine).
 That may explain why there would have been a "meal setting" in the early church.
-Moreover, the word "supper" is from the Greek deipnon, and refers to "a formal meal usually held at the evening" (Thayer).
+Moreover, the word "supper" is from the Greek deipnon and refers to "a formal meal usually held at the evening" (Thayer).
+This was the main meal of the day where people not only satisfied their hunger, but enjoyed one another's company with no sense of hurry.
+Yet in churches today, we use the word much differently.
+We try to have a "supper" without a meal setting at all!

 Those who deny the necessity of baptism often reference two verses in 1 Corinthians 1 to prove their point ("I thank God that I baptized none of you" and "Christ did not send me to baptize").
 However, the surrounding context actually makes one of the strongest arguments for baptism.
 Likewise, brethren who oppose eating a meal when gathered together often reference two verses in 1 Corinthians 11 to prove their point ("Do you not have houses to eat and drink in" and "If anyone is hungry, let him eat at home"), when the surrounding context actually authorizes eating together.

-It seems to me that 1 Corinthians 11 is describing an abuse of the "love feast" spoken of in Jude 12.
+The evidence indicates that 1 Corinthians 11 is describing an abuse of the “love feast” mentioned in Jude 12.
 It was a meal eaten in the assembly which expressed the love and devotion that Christians share.
+And as Dyron Daughrity said in his book on church history, "Something was lost when the Eucharist lost its original association with a fellowship gathering where like-minded people enjoyed food together" (Roots: Uncovering Why We Do What We Do In Church, p.
+103).

 "There can be no doubt that the Eucharist at this period (shortly after Pentecost) was preceded uniformly by a common repast, as when the ordinance was instituted.
 Most scholars hold that this was the prevailing usage in the first centuries after Christ; and we have traces of this practice in 1 Corinthians 11:20ff."